 - TAR 599 Individual Studies in Theatre (1-3,0,1-3) Individual creative or research projects in one or more areas: playwriting, acting, stagecraft, scene design, costume design, lighting design, sound design, or theory/criticism.
 Projects directed by TAR faculty must be approved prior to registration.
-May be repeated for up to nine credit hours. - TAR 610 Coaching of Acting for Teachers (3,0,3) Teaching, coaching, and directing of classroom activities in drama, public performance, and forensic competitions. - TAR 662 Technical Theatre for Teachers (3.0.3) Stagecraft and costuming (including makeup) for the teacher; elements of construction, design, and history. - TAR 670 Directing for Teachers (3,0,3) Techniques involved in the preparation of dramatic productions in schools; play selection, script sources, production problems, and rehearsal techniques. - TAR 699 Individual Studies in Theatre (3-6,0,3-6) Advanced individual creative projects or research in one or more of these areas: playwriting, directing, acting, stagecraft, dance, lighting, and scene design.
+May be repeated for up to nine hours credit. - TAR 610 Coaching of Acting for Teachers (3,0,3) Teaching, coaching, and directing of classroom activities in drama, public performance, and forensic competitions. - TAR 662 Technical Theatre for Teachers (3,0,3) Stagecraft and costuming (including makeup) for the teacher; elements of construction, design, and history. - TAR 670 Directing for Teachers (3,0,3) Techniques involved in the preparation of dramatic, productions in schools; play selection, script sources, production problems, and rehearsal techniques. - TAR 673 Creative Dramatics for Teachers (3,0,3) Process-centered, improvisational form of theatre used by teachers to guide students to explore, develop, and express ideas, concepts, and feelings through dramatic activities and enactments.
+Emphasis is on integration of theatre techniques in all content areas for teachers at levels K-12.
+No prior theatre performance experience necessary.

+TAR 699 Individual Studies in Theatre (3-6,0,3-6) Advanced individual creative projects or research in one or more of these areas: playwriting, directing, acting, stagecraft, dance, lighting, and scene design.
 Criticism and theory projects may also be approved.
 Projects, directed by member of the TAR faculty, must be selected before registration.
-A maximum of six semester hours permitted.
+A maximum of 6 semester hours permitted.